 You cannot assault your hairpiece with hot water and dish soap and expect it to survive.
 Getting the most from your CoolPiece requires the wearer to exercise gentle care and maintenance.
 Here are some tips to help you save hundreds of dollars every year:

-Release the unit with lace release, and wash it while you are not wearing it.
+Release the unit with an isopropyl alcohol lace release, and then wash it while you are not wearing it.
 The same shower that cleans your face and body is probably too hot for the hairpiece.

-Washing while not wearing will enable you to use very cool or cold water and a very mild shampoo.
-Most of the time you can clean it with conditioner instead of shampoo.
+Washing while not wearing will enable you to use very cool or cold water and a very mild high quality shampoo.
 This will prevent the stripping away of oils from the hair and help to make it last longer.
-We recommend the use of "cleansing conditioner" in place of shampoo.
 But when you need to really clean dirty hair, choose a high quality shampoo with a good reputation.

 With a porous base, such as lace, try to have the water flow from bottom to top in order to reduce “wash-through”, a situation where hair comes through the base and tickles the scalp.